elsiehupp/pymarkdown/docs/advanced_configuration.md

 further defined to state that disabling a rule takes priority over enabling a rule.
-While it is highly unlikely that someone will specify both actions at the same time, we felt it was important to specify the order to eliminate any possible confusion.
+While it is highly unlikely that someone will specify both actions at the same time, we felt it was important to specify the order to end any possible confusion.

 ### Command Line Settings